allenta/varnish-bans-manager/README.rst

 cached contents.
 Using the web interface you and your users will be able to:

 - Define Varnish caching nodes.
-- Organize caches in clusters to ease bulk operations.
+- Organize caches in groups to ease bulk operations.
-- Manage per-node and per-cluster bans.
+- Manage per-node and per-group bans.
 Basic, advanced and expert modes are available.
 - Restrict who can ban what using user permissions and predefined ban templates.
 - Monitor current bans and check past ban submissions.